 Some of the newer Samsung phones have a slightly raised “home button” on the front of them.
 If this becomes an issue we provided 2 sticky-back foam squares (if you purchased a SmartTheater Original plastic headset).
 Use the foam squares to stick on the faceplate of your SmartTheater approximately an inch apart, in order to lift the home button off the surface.

 Yes.
 Our recommendation for those with smaller phones is to buy a cell phone case to protect your phone, which will increase the overall size of your phone.
 In most cases, this will allow you to strap in your phone and secure it to your SmartTheater® headset.
+This is recommended for users of iPods and iPhone 5's and Android phones of similar size.

 Simply use a moist, lint free cloth to clean the inner and outer plastic surfaces of the headset and antimicrobial foam face rest.
 It’s also a good idea to use a microfiber cloth or paper lens cloth to occasionally clean the lenses if they become dusty or have fingerprints on them.
 You may want to consider purchasing our custom made storage case, which will protect your investment for years to come.
 It also includes a microfiber lens cloth for cleaning the lenses.